LightwaveSmartHome/lightwave-smart/README.md

-Python library to provide a reliable communication link with Lightwave Smart Series (second generation) lights and switches.
+Python library to provide reliable communication with Lightwave Smart Series (second generation) lights and switches.

-**Note that in verion 0.8.0+ the architecture has changed.
-Features are no longer a (id, value) tuple, but instead are now instances of LWRFFeature objects, with id and state properties.**
+## Notes

-**In version 0.8.0+ get_featureset_by_id has been removed.
-Use link.featuresets[feature_id] instead**
+**The LWLink2Public class should not be used in this version, it has not been tested.**

 ## Installing